{/*

 4. Do your due diligence on potential CMS

 Imagine you’ve just bought a shiny new car.
 You go out for a drive and realize it’s full of issues under the hood.
-Passers-by might think it’s impressive at a glance, but actually driving the thing is impossible.
-Soon enough, it’s billowing out black smoke and everyone is staying well away.
+Passers-by might think it’s impressive at a glance, but driving the thing is impossible.
+Soon enough, it’s billowing out black smoke, and everyone is staying well away.

 You want to ensure you’re investing in a CMS with variety and power in equal measure.
 Don’t just go for the cheapest option (or splash out for the most expensive).
 Choose something that works for you, your business, and your team’s skill set.